senakvkc/Java-Problems/README.md

 * Iterative approach
 * Checks special cases like when exponent is equal to 1 or 0.
 * Works with negative numbers too.

+## RecursivePower.java

+Given two doubles, base and exponent, our function calculates the base over exponent using recursive approach.

+* Recursive approach
+* Checks special cases like when exponent is equal to 1 or 0.
+* Works with negative numbers too.